duplisea/climatestripes/README.md

 ### What are Climate Stripes?

-Climate stripes are visualisations of climate change from a temperature time series (Reference).
+Climate stripes are visualisations of climate change from a temperature time series (Cliamte Lab 2018).
 They are meant mostly as a communication tool to a lay public and can be grasped almost instantly.
 They were developed to have minimal annotation almost like a colour bar code.
 Legend and time axis options have been included here if one wants to convey a bit more information.

 Installation
 ------------